-If you are looking at starting to play the piano or maybe you already do but have always wondered how pressing a key produces one of the lives most beautiful sounds, then this is the article for you.
+If you are looking at starting to play the piano or maybe you already do but have always wondered how pressing a key produces one of life’s most beautiful sounds, then this is the article for you.
 Whether you are a beginner, intermediate or an advanced pianist before you sit down at your piano bench and start playing, you should educate yourself on how your piano can make the beautiful sounds it does when it is played, this also may help you decide if the piano is the right choice in an instrument for you.
+How does the piano work?
+You’re about to find out next.

 So, How Does the Piano Work?